Phone: 817-697-4038 Fax: 877-409-3962

 In the case of a severely broken foot, other conditions can arise and cause further symptoms and complications, such as:

 • Arthritis.
 A fracture that extends into a joint space can lead to osteoarthritis down the road, even long after the fracture itself heals.
-If a foot you once fractured begins to hurt again years later, contact your foot and ankle specialist for an evaluation.
+Moreover, if a foot you once fractured begins to hurt again years later, contact your foot and ankle specialist for an evaluation.

 Who is At Risk of a Metatarsal Fracture?